An overview of some of the animals you may see in the Channel Islands National Park.

 While most people wouldn’t automatically describe a skunk as ‘cute,’ we sure think the island spotted skunk is adorable!
 The island spotted skunk is also an endemic species, and can be found on the two largest Channel Islands, Santa Cruz and Santa Rosa.
 The island spotted skunk is largely nocturnal and very hard to find, but it’s that much more rewarding when you do!

-Many of the marine animals sightings happen during the journey to the Channel Islands, specifically while boating across the Santa Barbara Channel (between mainland Santa Barbara and Ventura and the Channel Islands).
-One reason for this is the Channel is rich in nutrients and food, drawing a third of the total species of marine mammals (whales, sea lions, seals, and more) to the Santa Barbara Channel.
+Many of the marine animal sightings happen during the journey to Channel Islands, specifically while boating across the Santa Barbara Channel (between mainland Santa Barbara and Ventura and the Channel Islands).
+The Channel is rich in nutrients and food, drawing a third of the total species of marine mammals (whales, sea lions, seals, and more) to the Santa Barbara Channel.
 The Channel (as the name implies) quickly drops off to become very deep (over 1,000 feet in some places!), supporting a healthy marine ecosystem from the bottom up.